By Holly Reisem Hanna

 30. Enjoy Your Baby & Work When You Can

 After my first son was born, I quit my full-time job.
 A couple of years later, SeedMommy was born.
 I have since had two babies while WAH.
 My advice: Planning ahead is key.
-Get as much work done before the baby is born and plan sometime after the baby is born to get back in the swing of things.
-Whether it's your first or sixth child, the love a Mom has for her newborn is overwhelming and can push everything on the backburner.
-Planning ahead will give you time with baby while keeping your biz on track. – Toni Bloomfield
+Get as much work done before the baby is born and plan sometime after the baby is born to get back into the swing of things.
+Whether it’s your first or sixth child, the love a Mom has for her newborn is overwhelming and can push everything on the backburner.
+Planning ahead will give you time with your baby while keeping your biz on track. – Toni Bloomfield

 31. Take One Small Step

 When my baby was born, I had no clue how unpredictable newborns could be.
 As moms, we have to stay flexible, and having a perfectly consistent schedule isn’t realistic in the beginning.
 This means working when you can, even if it’s just five minutes and you accomplish one small task.
 If you’re waiting for a long chunk of uninterrupted time, things won’t get done.
 Keep your work area organized and checklists in place and do what you can, when you can. – Stephanie Hodges